 As a global community, we're facing big challenges.
 And it's all connected.

 Our challenges are too big, our story too small.
 Our understanding and experience of time is a key factor.
 It's a significant part of our personal development, as well as our relationships with others and with the world.
 It fundamentally influences how we think and act, individually and collectively.

 Helping children understand time and their place in it is to teach them an important life lesson.
 They need to know how to tell time, how to be on time, how to manage time to get their homework done on time.
 So, they need a sense of daily time.
 They also need a sense of their LIFEtime.
 They need to think about the life ahead of them to make choices.
 As adults, life success has a lot to do with time; successful athletes, entrepreneurs, leaders, and others put in time to become successful.
 There's balancing the time we put into work with the time we share with the important people in our lives.
 We also make decisions that affect not only our future, but the future of our children, grandchildren, great-grandchildren and beyond.
 As we get older, we become a model of time lived.
 We also tend to become more attuned to the natural rhythms of time as we move through sunrises to sunsets, springs to winters.
 Then, there's all the time that has come before us and all that will come after us – past, present, and future.

 Our times are changing – rapidly.
 Just ask your grandmother or great-grandfather.
 Our world has changed more in the last hundred years than it did in the previous thousand.
-We split the atom, probed the psyche, invented plastic, perfected airplanes and rockets, put a television and then a computer in homes around the globe, filled billions of pockets with mobile phones, and reinvented ideas about everything from logic and language to economics and the environment.
+We split the atom, probed the psyche, invented plastic, perfected airplanes and rockets, put a television and then a computer in homes around the globe, filled billions of pockets with smartphones, and reinvented ideas about everything from logic and language to economics and the environment.
 We've changed the way we interact, travel, communicate, learn, work, organize our communities, create and distribute resources, and affect our planet.